Designing Java UDFs

 To optimize execution of your code, Snowflake assumes that initialization might be slow, while execution of the handler method is fast.
 Snowflake sets a longer timeout for executing initialization (including the time to load your UDF and the time to call the constructor of the handler method’s containing class, if a constructor is defined) than for executing the handler (the time to call your handler with one row of input).

-Additional information about designing the class is in Creating a Java UDF Handler.
+Additional information about designing the class is in Creating a Java UDF handler.

 Most function and procedure handlers should follow the guidelines below: